Dagomba people: Religion

+The Dagomba practice both Islam and the Dagbon Traditional Religion.
+Islam was brought to the region by Soninke (known as Wangara by Ghanaians) traders between the 12th and 15th centuries.
+Since the time of Naa Zanjina, Islam has been the state religion and has grown steadily.
+The reformist activities of Afa Ajura in the middle of the twentieth century led many communities to convert to Islam.
+The arrival of Islam was associated with trade and economic growth, while the introduction of Christianity coincided with European colonization, during which some cities were burned and populations displaced.

+Several Christian evangelical groups have attempted to convert the Dagomba without widespread success.
+Today, the Dagomba have provided free lands to many Christian missionaries to undertake their activities.
+Some sources state that while Islamic schools do not mandate worship, Christian schools have made worship compulsory for all students, including members of the Dagbon Traditional Religion and Islam.

-Dagomba Festivals
+Dagomba festivals

-The people of Ghana's Dagbon Kingdom celebrate a number of festivals.
-Festivals held in Dagbon include the Bugum festival (fire festival), Damba, and Kpini chuɣu (festival of Guinea fowl).
-Additionally, there is the Chimsi festival and Konyuri chuɣu (Festival of Breaking the Fast).

-Bugum festival (fire festival)
+The Dagomba celebrate several festivals, including the Fire Festival, which existed prior to the formation of the Kingdom of Dagbon.
+Other festivals include the Damba Festival, Guinea Fowl (Kpini Chuɣu) Festival, Yam Festival (Nyuli Dibu), Konyuri Chuɣu (Eid al-Fitr) and Chimsi Chuɣu (Eid al-Adha).
+Other minor localized festivals include the Market Festival (Daa Chuɣu) celebrated by the people of Tolon.

+Bugum (Fire) Festival

-Bugum Festival also known as the Fire festival is an occasion where families gather for communal celebrations, rituals, and joy at the Fire festival in order to honor their ancestors, ask for blessings, and ward off evil spirits.
+Bugum Festival, also known as the Fire Festival, is an occasion where families gather for communal celebrations and rituals to honor their ancestors, ask for blessings and ward off evil spirits.
 Many different ethnic groups in Northern Ghana celebrate this festival.
-Most attendees of the festivity are both Muslims and non-Muslims.
+Attendees of the festivity include both Muslims and non-Muslims.
 Muslims celebrate the fire festival, known as Bugum, to commemorate the arrival of Prophet Noah's (Nuhu) Ark following the flood.
 During the night, bundles of grass are utilized as torches to celebrate.
-Since the celebration brings in a new year, some non-Muslims use this time to give sacrifices to God and their ancestors.
+Since the celebration brings in a new year, some non-Muslims use this time to offer sacrifices to God and their ancestors.